Aaryan-Nakhat/Facial-Emotion-Recognition/README.md

 ![](miscellaneous/results.png)

 ViT has achieved the best results, and CNN with Data Augmentation is comparable to it.
-Note that ConvNeXTv2 has achieved relatively less scores because it was not fully trained as the other models (used a smaller batch size and trained only for 2 epochs).
+Note that ConvNeXTv2 has achieved relatively less scores because it was not fully trained as the other models (used a smaller batch size and trained only for 2 epochs) due to a lack of computational resources.
 Considering the progress of the other transformer models (ViT and ConvNeXT) at 2 epochs, ConvNeXTv2’s metrics were significantly better.
 This indicates that further training of ConvNeXTv2 with a larger batch size shall improve the results further.

 ## Tech Stack

 * Tensorflow
-* Keras
+* PyTorch
 * Hugging Face
-* Gensim
+* OpenCV

 ## Improvements